 It was years of traveling to see my mother in Sidney before I got around to visiting The Butchart Gardens, mainly because I figured it was a garden catering to tourists.
 I was very wrong.
 While there are certainly busloads of visitors, the gardens are for tourists and locals alike with lots of great programming including concerts and fireworks.
 Despite the million plus yearly visitors, people get dispersed as The Butchart Gardens cover 55 acres.
 The gardens are truly gorgeous, especially the Sunken Garden, though that should come as no surprise when you consider that in peak season they employ 550 people.

-READ: To learn the fascinating history of the gardens check out Butchart Gardens: Big, Bold and Beautiful.
+READ: To learn the fascinating history of the gardens check out An April Visit to the Butchart Gardens

 Allow at least 1.5 hours to wander through all the different types of gardens that make up The Butchart Gardens.
 For a real treat make a reservation in The Dining Room Restaurant.
 While you nosh in what has been called one of the top 100 restaurants in Canada by Open Table, you can enjoy an intimate experience looking out to the gardens.
 They offer high tea, lunch and dinner.